nichochar/tips/go.md

 	return fmt.Sprintf("task %d save obsolete version error: request version %d is older than db version %d", o.taskID, o.requestVersion, o.dbVersion)
 }
 ```

+### Web helpers

+Go has really strong support for JSON with `encoding/json`, and the ability to Marshal / Unmarshal json in and out of go structs.
+Go has the notion of _field tags_ which allow to give indication of the json key name, and options like `omitempty`

+Go is also good for rendering templates.
+You can render text ones with `text/template`, and escaped HTML ones with the `html/template` package.

+A templated string is between backquotes, and there is a whole syntax to inject variables, do for loops, etc..
+Think jinja in python